Octet (computing)

 The octet is a unit of digital information in computing and telecommunications that consists of eight bits.
-The term is often used when the term byte might be ambiguous, as the byte has historically been used for storage units of a variety of sizes.
+The term is often used when the term byte might be ambiguous, as the term byte has historically been used for storage units of a variety of sizes.

 The term octad(e) for eight bits is no longer common.

 Definition

 The international standard IEC 60027-2, chapter 3.8.2, states that a byte is an octet of bits.
 However, the unit byte has historically been platform-dependent and has represented various storage sizes in the history of computing.
 Due to the influence of several major computer architectures and product lines, the byte became overwhelmingly associated with eight bits.
 This meaning of byte is codified in such standards as ISO/IEC 80000-13.
 While byte and octet are often used synonymously, those working with certain legacy systems are careful to avoid ambiguity.